ONLYOFFICE/Kubernetes-Docs/README.md

 ### 6. Scale DocumentServer (optional)

 *This step is optional.
-You can skip #4 step at all if you wanna use default deployment settings.*
+You can skip step [6](#6-scale-documentserver-optional) at all if you want to use default deployment settings.*

 #### 6.1 Manual scaling
-`docservice` and `converter` deployments consist of 2 pods each other by default.
+The `docservice` and `converter` deployments consist of 2 pods each other by default.

-To scale `docservice` deployment use follow command:
+To scale the `docservice` deployment, use the following command:

 ```bash
 $ kubectl scale -n default deployment docservice --replicas=POD_COUNT
 ```

-where `POD_COUNT` is number of `docservice` pods
+where `POD_COUNT` is а number of the `docservice` pods.

-The same to scale `converter` deployment:
+Do the same to scale the `converter` deployment:

 ```bash
 $ kubectl scale -n default deployment converter --replicas=POD_COUNT